f4pga/f4pga-arch-defs/quicklogic/README.md

 make counter-ql-chandalar_jlink
 ```

-The script will contain both bitstream and IOMUX configuration.
+The script will contain both the bitstream and IOMUX configuration.

 ## Naming convention